Generic Name: Glucagon Injection (Diagnostic Aid) (GLOO ka gon)

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about GlucaGen Diagnostic (glucagon (diagnostic aid)), please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about GlucaGen Diagnostic (glucagon injection (diagnostic aid)), please talk with your doctor, nurse, pharmacist, or other health care provider.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.